sfc-gh-tbuchhorn/sfguide-getting-started-with-cortex-agents-and-react/README.md

-# Getting Started with Snowflake Cortex Agents API and React
+# Getting Started with Snowflake Cortex Agents API and React on Snowpark Container Services (SPCS)

 ## Overview